 What Is the BARF Diet?

 The BARF diet for dogs is a specific type of raw food diet for dogs that emphasises feeding dogs a biologically appropriate diet, meaning one that closely resembles what their ancestors would have eaten in the wild.
-The BARF diet was popularised by Australian veterinarian Dr. Ian Billinghurst, who argued that dogs should be fed raw, unprocessed foods rather than commercial dog food, which is often highly processed and contains additives and preservatives.
+The BARF diet was popularised by an Australian veterinarian Dr. Ian Billinghurst, who argued that dogs should be fed raw, unprocessed foods rather than commercial dog food, which is often highly processed and contains additives and preservatives.

 Key Components of the BARF Diet